rainerpm/CSAssignmentChecker/README.md

   * Ideally students students have a way to "submit" a file directly to a class period folder on the teacher's hard drive in real time.
   This can be achieved by having students submit to an online folder that is automatically synched to the teacher's PC using something like the Dropbox File Request feature.
-* For this demo, instead of students submitting files to the class period folder, **we will simply copy example files from demo/sampleSubmissions/*
+* For this demo, instead of students submitting files to the class period folder, *we will simply copy example files from /demo/sampleSubmissions/*
 * To demo the basic verification of a student program, copy /demo/sampleSubmissions/studentProblems/4ShotwellGwynne4381_encryption.py to the class period 4 folder /demo/4/.
 The program will detect this file and run the program.
+   * Since this initial student program has an error, the program will use tkdiff to display the differences between the students program output and the expected "gold" output.
+   * After you close the tkdiff window, the program displays the assignment menu **y/n \[i a o c e s f l](r){x} h=help?**
+     * **Answer i** to display the program in the Python IDE.
+     * **Answer n** to judge the program as incorrect (student's program status is save in /demo/scoreboard/).
+   * copy /demo/sampleSubmissions/studentProblems/4ShotwellGwynne4381_encryption.py to the class period 4 folder /demo/4/ but now fix the error line 21 (changing thing[1] to thing[0])
-Since the student program works as expected the program reports *** CORRECT ***.
+    * Since the student now program works as expected the program reports *** CORRECT ***.
+     * **Answer y** to judge the program as correct.
-   * This particular student program when run with the teacher supplied input file /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/encryption.dat is expected to print out exactly what's found in /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/gold.txt.
+   * NOTE: This particular student program when run with the teacher supplied input file /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/encryption.dat is expected to print out exactly what's found in /demo/ASSIGNMENT_GROUPS/pythonAssignments/encryption/gold.txt.
 * prints the assignment menu.
     **y/n \[i a o c e s f l](r){x} h=help?**
 * Each student should be registered with the program.
 To register two example students copy the two files in demo/sampleSubmissions/studentRegistrations/ to /demo/1/